Section 202(2) Local Government Regulation 2012

-As of 1 July 2019, applications can be made throughout the financial year and must be received by Council a minimum of three (3) weeks prior to the activity/event.
+Applications can be made throughout the financial year and must be received by Council a minimum of three (3) weeks prior to the activity/event.

-Applicants must indicate on the request if they are seeking support from multiple Councillors Discretionary Funds for the same activity/project/event
+Applicants must indicate on the request if they are seeking support from multiple Councillors Discretionary Funds for the same activity/project/event.

 View the Councillor Discretionary Funds application form (PDF).